ChannyHong/cctv-mask-detector/README.md

 --output_path=annotated_footages/annotated_channy_in.mp4
 ```

-The annotated vidoes should now be in the 'annotated_footages' folder.
+The annotated videos should now be in the 'annotated_footages' folder.
 Here's what I have:

 ![](images/annotated_channy_in.gif)